Benefits of Klamath River Renewal

 The impacts of dam removal have been studied extensively by the U.S. Department of the Interior in the 2012 EIS/EIR process and in a further study summarized by the 2012 Overview Report for the Secretary of the Interior.
 These studies have been vetted by the most rigorous review process available: three levels of peer review, culminating with the National Academy of Sciences.

-Impacts are evaluated again by the Federal Energy Regulatory Commission’s National Environmental Policy Act (NEPA) process and California State Water Resources Control Board’s California Environmental Quality Act (CEQA) process and the Oregon Department of Environmental Quality.
+Impacts were evaluated again by the Federal Energy Regulatory Commission’s National Environmental Policy Act (NEPA) process and California State Water Resources Control Board’s California Environmental Quality Act (CEQA) process and the Oregon Department of Environmental Quality.

 Economic Benefits